Thomas E. Lee

-Thomas Edward Lee (1914–1982) was an archaeologist for the National Museum of Canada in the 1950s and discovered Sheguiandah on Manitoulin Island.
+Thomas Edward Lee (1914–1982) was an archaeologist for the National Museum of Canada in the 1950s.
+He was the discoverer of Sheguiandah on Manitoulin Island.
 Public interest in the find contributed to passage in Ontario of a bill to protect archeological sites.
 While working with Laval University's Centre for Northern Studies, Lee discovered the Cartier Site on the Ungava Peninsula in Quebec.

 Early life and education

-Thomas Edward Lee was born April 6, 1914 at Port Bruce, Elgin County in southwestern Ontario, Canada.
+Thomas Edward Lee was born April 6, 1914, at Port Bruce, Elgin County in southwestern Ontario, Canada.
 At the University of Michigan and University of Toronto, he studied archaeology.

 Career

 Lee started working at the National Museum of Canada soon after completing graduate school.
 His discoveries while with them include Sheguiandah on Manitoulin Island in 1952.
 Public interest was raised by the finds, which included a wealth of artifacts.
 Lee believed he found evidence of four successive cultures.
 The important find contributed to passage in 1953 of legislation to protect archeological sites in Ontario.
 Lee returned to the site three more times with teams to undertake thorough evaluation of the artifacts and the geology.

 Sheguiandah has also been excavated by other teams, including Storck and Patrick Julig, who disagreed with some of Lee's conclusions.
 All agree the site has evidence of Paleo-Indian and Archaic cultures, dating to about 10,000 BCE.

 In 1960, he was commissioned to study the former 1660 Des Ormeaux battle site in Long Sault, Ontario.

-When Lee's mentor was ousted from the National Museum, Lee resigned out of loyalty.
+When Lee's mentor, Jacques Rousseau, was ousted from the National Museum, Lee resigned out of loyalty.
 He did not gain full-time archaeological work until he took a position with Laval University.
 He taught there for the rest of his career.